Māori support services for hospital care

 Working together to provide you with successful journey from hospital to home.

-Southern DHB Māori health services work in collaboration with both hospital, specialist, primary and community services to ensure the patient's journey from hospital to home is achieved successfully.
+Te Whatu Ora Southern Māori health services work in collaboration with both hospital, specialist, primary and community services to ensure the patient's journey from hospital to home is achieved successfully.
 Our work support patients and their whānau to help manage in times of ill health.

 Te Whare Whānau / Family Room & Accommodation

 Te Whare Whānau can provide accommodation for whānau of critically ill patients at Dunedin and Southland Hospital Hospital.
 This is a short-term emergency shared facility accommodation (1-3 nights, subject to need) is available to all inpatient whānau/family members that live outside the Dunedin and Invercargill boundaries.
 Please phone the Maori Health Liaison Service for availability on 03 474 0999 (extn.
 58649) for Dunedin Te Whare Whānau and 03 218 1949 (extn.
 8814) for Southland Te Whare Whānau.

 A koha is required to help cover the cost of linen and day to day expenses to provide the accommodation service.

 In the event of a death where the extended whānau wish to access Te Whare Whānau with the Tūpāpaku/deceased, tangi (a death) will take precedence over accommodation use.
 Whānau/family will be asked to find alternative accommodation.
 A list of accommodation and services can be found in Te Whare Whānau information folder located in Te Huinga Tahi.